OPM/ResInsight/docs/PltPlot.md

 ![]({{site.baseurl}}/images/PltPlot.png)

 A PLT (Production Log Tool) plot is a special well plot for comparing observed production (well flow rates) and simulated production.
 The curves are plotted as production against measured depth (MD).
-Simulated pressure data is retrieved directly from the grid model or from the corresponding (\*.rft) files, while observed pressure data are loaded from well log files (\*.las).
+Simulated production data is retrieved directly from the grid model or from the corresponding (\*.rft) files, while observed production data are loaded from well log files (\*.las).

 ## Create New PLT Plot
 There are several ways to create new PLT Plots